n8n-io/n8n-docs/docs/user-management/account-types.md

     * Add and remove users, including admin users
 	* Upgrade members to admin, and downgrade admins to member
     * See and share all workflows
-	* See and share all credentials (but not see the sensitive information)
+	* See, edit and share all credentials (but not see the sensitive information)
 	* Delete tags
 	* Set up and use [Source control](/source-control-environments/)
 * Admin: elevated permissions within the app.